Many or all companies we feature compensate us. Compensation and editorial

 • Retirement costs: Ramsey advises saving for retirement ahead of time.
 If you opt for a HELOC or home equity loan instead, he explains, you could be in debt for the rest of your life.

-• Significant expenses: Large expenses, such as home renovations and college tuition for children, are prevalent reasons to get a loan or line of credit.
-Ramsey advises saving cash for expenses instead.
+• Significant expenses: Large expenses, such as college tuition for children, are prevalent reasons to get a loan or line of credit.
+Dave Ramsey advises saving cash for expenses instead.

 • Emergencies: Ramsey advises saving a separate emergency fund for unforeseen expenses.
 He does not advocate using a HELOC or home equity loan in emergencies.

-Dave Ramsey’s take on the risks of HELOCs and home equity loans
+Dave Ramsey on the risks of HELOCs and home equity loans

 Ramsey is vocal about the risks of a HELOC or home equity loan.
 He says to consider the following risks.

 • You could lose your home: A HELOC and home equity loan are secured loans, and your home is the collateral.
 If you default, the lender could take your home.
-As long as you stay up to date on payments, that can’t happen.
-But Ramsey says it’s not worth the risk: “As long as you owe money on your house, you’re at risk of losing the roof over your head—and that’s never good.”
+Ramsey says it’s never worth the risk: “As long as you owe money on your house, you’re at risk of losing the roof over your head.”

 • You pay extra due to interest: Interest is the price you pay to borrow money.
 Interest rates fluctuate depending on the market and lender, but the loan will always have an interest rate.
 According to Ramsey, “you’ll pay interest out the ears,” so it’s better to avoid it and focus on saving for expenses.